To Stay or Not to Stay in the Pre-train Basin: Insights on Ensembling in Transfer Learning: Empirical analysis of ensembling in transfer learning

 \subsection{Local and global deep ensembles}

-As a first step of our empirical analysis of ensemble methods in transfer learning, we compare the quality of Local and Global DEs in our setup.
+As a first step of our empirical analysis of ensembling methods in transfer learning, we compare the quality of Local and Global DEs in our setup.
 In Table~\ref{tab:de}, we show the results for ensembles of maximal considered size $5$.
 Also, the results for ensembles of variable sizes are visualized in Figure~\ref{fig:cycle_hyperparams_cifar100} with gray dashed lines (see Appendix~\ref{app:cycle_hyperparams} for the results on other datasets).
 For both types of pre-training and all considered target tasks, there is a significant quality gap between Local and Global DEs.
 Thus, the problem of closing this gap is relevant to our setup.

-We also confirm that networks from the Local DE lay in the same low-loss basin.
+We also confirm that networks from the Local DE lay in the same high-accuracy basin.
 Gray baseline lines in Figure~\ref{fig:analysis_cifar100} show accuracy along line segments between random pairs of networks from the same Local DE (see Appendix~\ref{app:analysis} for results on other datasets).
-There are no significant accuracy barriers in training and test metrics.
+There are no significant low-accuracy barriers in training and test metrics.